Author: Ovie Farraday

 Ancient Symbols Unite Morocco and Nigeria’s Lost Prehistory

-In Egypt, Nigeria, or Morocco, stones carry ancient knowledge and memories Uncovering Africa’s Hidden Legacy: Morocco’s Msoura Megaliths and Nigeria’s Ikom Monoliths Africa’s ancient story ...
+Ruins at Lixus archaeological site (Wiki Commons) Uncovering Africa’s Hidden Legacy: Morocco’s Msoura Megaliths and Nigeria’s Ikom Monoliths Africa’s ancient story is being told in ...
 Read More

 Nigeria’s Civil Service: Is Free Enterprise the Fix?